 More Pour-Over Equipment

 We’ve also reviewed more equipment that relates to pour-over coffee brewing.
 Here are our most popular ones:

-The Bodum Pour Over Coffee Maker with Permanent Filter is our top choice because it can accommodate almost everyone’s needs when it comes to the best pour over brewer.
+The Bodum Pour Over Coffee Maker with Permanent Filter is our top choice because it can accommodate almost everyone’s needs when it comes to the best pour over coffee brewer.
 It comes in various sizes, it’s durable, and it’s got an attractive design.
 The permanent filter cuts down on waste and produces a rich, bold cup of coffee.

 If you’re on a tight budget, our best for the money pick is a great choice.
 The Melitta 6-Cup Pour Over Brewer has the simple design that coffee lovers are searching for in a pour over brewer, and it’s compact enough to fit in any kitchen.
 Because it has a six-cup capacity, you don’t have to worry about having to make numerous small cups of coffee in the morning.
 You can make it once and save time for other, more important things.